gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   This new aggregate syntax for arrays and containers is provided under -gnatX to experiment and confirm this new language syntax.

-* Casing on composite values
+* Casing on composite values (aka pattern matching)

   The selector for a case statement may be of a composite type, subject to some restrictions (described below).
 Aggregate syntax is used for choices